 Somalia has secured sufficient resources to cover the procurement and distribution of the LLINs, ACTs and RDTs required in 2021.
+The country also has sufficient stocks of ACTs and RDTs.

 Impact

 The annual reported number of malaria cases in 2019 was 65,375 and 20 deaths.